Drewrwhite/mr-roboger/README.md

 - _Clone this with command `https://github.com/Drewrwhite/mr-roboger.git`_
 - _Navigate to the top level of the directory_
 - _Open index.html in your browser_
-- _Answer questions to receive result._
+- _Input a number and submit to receive result._

 ## Tests